 Community Partnership Exchange Breakfast Guidelines

-Co-Sponsorships: Are open to individuals, corporate, private sector, governmental, and other interested parties with an interest on marketing goods and services or reaching a concentrated group of taxpayers.
+Co-Sponsorships: Are open to individuals, corporate, the private sector, governmental, and other interested parties with interest in marketing goods and services or reaching a concentrated group of taxpayers.

 Candidates and Elected Officials: All candidates must be a co-sponsor to attend.
 All monies are to be paid two weeks before the event.
 If not a $150.00 late fee will be added.
 Only candidates or elected officials are permitted to pass out push cards.
 Staff cannot wear any campaign material buttons, caps, etc., promoting the candidate.
 No campaign materials are allowed to be put on tables, parking lot or vehicles.
 A $5.00 per car fine will be assessed for each car that the campaign material is osted on, an invoice will be sent to the candidate in five days, and payment is expected in five days.
 No tagging cars with push cards!
 All sales final.

 Media: Our media partner is CPI Media Group a part of Charity Productions responsible for recording and promoting these breakfasts has all publishing rights.
 All other media outlets are not allowed without prior approval from CPI Media Group.
 Our guidelines are revised annually or as needed: (12/3/2009 first enacted), 9/4/2011 2nd revision, 12/28/2011 3rd revision, 11/27/2012 4th revision, 9/2/2015 5th 12/16/2017 6th revision.